hyosung11/Launch-School/Courses/journal.md

 13:00 Ready to go to the gym and train but I might have to poo first.

 18:49 Passing on playing soccer to study a little more for the interview tomorrow.

+## 20220708 금요일

+09:09 I have my interview at 10:00.
+I will look at a few problems before and review the interview guide notes I made.

+09:30 I skimmed the questions from the written exam.
+I have blood on my finger.

+09:56 I feel a little hot.
+I put out the fan.
+I'm feeling a little nervous.